TheDavSmasher/BossesHelper/README.md

 This Helper includes a few things exported with ModInterop, namely:

-- **GetEntityColliderComponent**: Returns an Entity Collider Component ready to be used by any entity with any other entity Type.
 - **GetEntityChainComponent**: Returns an Entity Chain Component to keep two entities's positions tied together.
 - **GetEntityTimerComponent**: Returns an Entity Timer Component to easily execute a function on the entity added once the timer runs to completion.
 - **GetEntityFlaggerComponent**: Returns an Entity Flagger Component to easily execute a function on the entity added to once the flag state matches the needed state.